marianaiam/cloudfoundry_blue_green_deploy/README.md

     $ gem install cloudfoundry_blue_green_deploy

 ## First Deployment
-Make sure that any services that are specified in the manifest.yml file are created before running a first deployment.
+Make sure that all services that are specified in the manifest.yml file are created before running a first deployment.

 ## Usage